Ghosts6/LeetCode_exercise/Solution/Insert Greatest Common Divisors in Linked List.md

-## Intuition & Approach
+# 🧮 Insert Greatest Common Divisors in Linked List

+## 📋 Problem Statement
-in the given C++ code, the goal is to insert a new node between every two consecutive nodes in a singly linked list.
-The value of the new node is the greatest common divisor (GCD) of the values of the two consecutive nodes.
-The approach is broken down into the following steps:
+Given a singly linked list, the task is to insert a new node between every two consecutive nodes.
+The value of this new node should be the greatest common divisor (GCD) of the values of those two consecutive nodes.

-1. Traversal of Linked List: The algorithm iterates through the linked list while the current node (curr) and the next node (curr->next) exist.
+## 💡 Intuition
+The problem can be approached by iterating over the linked list and inserting a node with the GCD value between each consecutive pair of nodes.
+By breaking down the task into individual steps, we can ensure the insertion process maintains the list structure while meeting the GCD condition.

+## 🔄 Approach
+The solution involves the following steps:

+1. **🔍 Traversing the Linked List**:
+   - We use a pointer (`curr`) to traverse the linked list.
+   - We continue the traversal as long as both the current node (`curr`) and its next node (`curr.next`) are not `null`, ensuring we have two consecutive nodes to work with.

+2. **🧩 Calculating GCD**:
-2. GCD Calculation: For every pair of consecutive nodes, the GCD of their values is computed using the helper function greatest_common_divisors.
+   - For each pair of consecutive nodes, we calculate the GCD of their values using a helper function.
+This function uses the Euclidean algorithm, which is efficient for GCD calculations.

+3. **➕ Inserting New Nodes**:
-3. Node Insertion: A new node with the GCD value is created and inserted between the two nodes.
+   - A new node is created with the GCD value and inserted between the current and the next node.
+   - This step ensures that we adhere to the problem’s requirement of placing the GCD between each consecutive pair of nodes.

-4. Moving the Pointer: After inserting the new node, the pointer moves two steps forward—first to the newly inserted node's next, which is the original next node.
+4. **⏩ Moving the Pointer**:
+   - After inserting the new node, we skip to the node following the newly inserted one to continue processing the next pair of nodes.
+   - This two-step movement keeps our traversal in sync with the updated list structure.

-## Complexity
+## 📊 Complexity Analysis
-- Time complexity:O(n)
-- Space complexity:O(1)
+- **⏱ Time Complexity**: \(O(n)\), where \(n\) is the number of nodes in the list.
+This complexity arises because we visit each node once.
+- **💾 Space Complexity**: \(O(1)\), as we only use a constant amount of additional space for the pointer and temporary variables.

-## Code
+## 💻 Code
 ```cpp []
 class Solution {
 public: